kdm9/dna-proto-workflow/docs/source/index.rst

-For building the database you will need to add the respective entry in ``snpeff.config`` and then, from the root directory of the workflow (the directory that contains the ``snpeff.config`` file), execute:
+For building the database you will need to add the respective entry in ``snpeff.config`` and execute:

 ::

    $ snpEff build -c <path to snpEff.config> –gff3 <reference-genome>_snpeff

 The target for snpEff build is the directory name only.
 The path to this directory (genomes_and_annotations/snpeffdata/) is specified in ``snpEff.config``.
-If executed from the top level workflow directory, specifying the location of snpeff.config (-c) is not necessary.
+If executed from the top level workflow directory (the directory that contains the ``snpeff.config`` file), specifying the location of ``snpEff.config`` (-c) is not necessary.
 While a ``.gtf`` file can also be used (-gtf 22), we have better experience building databases from ``.gff`` files.
 For a detailed explanation of the ``snpeff`` build process please consult the `snpEff <https://pcingola.github.io/SnpEff/se_introduction/>`_ documentation.